 We need our own sailing barge designed to meet the needs of the Project.
-The new vessel is comprised of a steel hull and deck and will have all the traditional rigging and decking of a sea-going Thames barge with basic facilities below.
+The new vessel is comprised of a steel hull and deck and will have all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
 With our own barge so many more youngsters will have the opportunity for their own personal reassessment and development.
 A new range of courses will offer them the option to embark on a maritime career.

 The project budget is £700,000 of which we have raised over £600,000.
 The hull and deck were built by Polruan based boatyard C Toms and Son, a long established builder of steel vessels.
 She was launched on 29th May 2016 before being towed to Maldon for rigging and fitting out, which is currently in hand.
 She is expected to be sailing later in 2018.

 As well as our existing portfolio of programmes our new barge will enable us to offer extended residential programmes through our Youth Sailing Scheme, engaging trainees with the genuine vocational objective of carrying cargo.
 In addition to defraying costs it will demonstrate purpose over that of sailing for its own sake, as admirably described here by Tom Cunliffe.

 With a functional fit-out, it is possible to do this for a fraction of what major renovations have cost other, similar bodies.
-Once commissioned our own vessel will make a substantial saving to our annual running costs but we are still fundraising to finish the job.
-Please support us so that Blue Mermaid can be sailing for the charity during 2017.
+Once commissioned our own vessel will make a substantial saving to our annual running costs but we are still fundraising to finish fitting out.
+Please support us.

 Frank Carr, the first curator of the Greenwich Maritime Museum and the original saviour of the Cutty Sark for the nation, wrote in 1951 of the then diminishing fleet of trading barges that it might: “be possible to run a fleet of sail-training barges as a venture almost economically self-supporting, in which, under ordinary trading conditions, large numbers of apprentices could receive a short period of training in sail, counting for sea-time, in which they would receive a very valuable grounding in real seamanship of a kind which they could never gain in steam.”
 Our project shares this vision; please also read our important policy document: The Cargo Carrying Thames Barge Under Sail – Our Vision, Our Philosophy.

 We differ from other organisations in similar charitable sectors and, uniquely, exist to offer those who sail with us the benefit of ongoing care for life-long gain.
-Our work benefits us all, please give your support, either online here where we can also reclaim GiftAid or by contacting us here.
-Thank you
+Our work benefits us all.